 On December 15, 2016, Orex announced that metallurgical testing using conventional methods returned very low recoveries from composite samples prepared to represent the average grades reported in the Boleras deposit.
-Silver mineralization in the Boleras deposit is hosted along the flank of a rhyolite volcanic dome in an area of the project where prior to December 2015 there had been no drilling.
-Mineralization is hosted in an altered and highly permeable volcanoclastic unit, with disseminations of silver bearing minerals and broadly spaced stockwork veinlets.
-Orex's working model has the porphyritic rhyolite unit acting as an impermeable cap, which may have focused mineralizing fluids into the host permeable volcanoclastic unit.
-Geochemical analyses indicate no significant gold, lead, zinc, arsenic and antimony associated with the silver mineralization.
-The Boleras deposit is located on a very small area of less than 1.0 square kilometre in the southeast of the property, which itself covers over 60.0 square kilometres.
+The Boleras deposit is located on a very small area of less than 1.0 square kilometre in the southeast of the property, which covers over 60.0 square kilometres.
 There are several other prospective zones and mineralized targets within the project area which were not tested by the Orex exploration program to date that could be investigated in future programs.